LXiong/elasticsearch-aggregation-geometrics/README.md

 # elasticsearch-aggregation-geometrics

-Add single-value metrics aggregation on geo-point fields
+This plugin adds single-value metrics aggregation on geo-point fields, incluing `avg`/`sum`/`min`/`max` values of distance for each bucket.
+Since they're single-value metrics, they can be used to sort a parent terms aggregation.

 ## Installing Geo-Metrics
 ### Cloning the source